 Once I bought this home, I followed the steps in the home study course which showed me how to increase the value and force appreciation in my new investment.

 I rehabbed that first house myself and moved a tenant in at $550 per month, which gave me a $150/month in positive cash flow after the mortgage, insurance, and taxes.
 Shortly after that, I had the property re-appraised and then I refinanced it and pulled out $15,000 which I used to buy 2 more just like it.
 I was hooked!

-Approximately 6 years and 20 rental houses later, I decided to quit my job to transform my real estate hobby into a full time business.
+Approximately 6 years and 20 rental houses later, I decided to quit my Job to transform my real estate hobby into a full time Self Storage Investing business.
 I was married now and my wife and I were expecting our first child.
 My first full year in the real estate business went very well and we had acquired several more homes and an apartment complex (pictured below).

 By now, I believed I had finally made it, I was living the dream!